 Will restrooms be available while I am climbing?

 Yes.
 Each rest stop will have access to a restroom.

 Start times will be provided to participants the week prior to the event via email.
 Please be sure to read all materials sent to you regarding the Climb event.

 What time should I arrive?

-Please be sure to get to the John Hancock Tower 30-45 minutes prior to your assigned start time.
+Please be sure to get to the 200 Clarendon Tower 30-45 minutes prior to your assigned start time.
 If you miss your start time, you will be placed in the last wave of climbers.

 Will there be medical personnel?